-In 2013, Intercounty milled one inch off the existing runway surface, and replaced that with varying depths of polymer-modified hot mix asphalt to even out the undulating surface.
-The mix is an FAA spec, the majority of which is 3/8-in. stone with some half-inch, and 5% liquid asphalt.
+In 2013 Intercounty milled one inch off the existing runway surface, and replaced that with varying depths of polymer-modified hot mix asphalt to even out the undulating surface.
+The mix is an FAA spec, the majority of which is 3/8-in. stone with some half-inch, and 5 percent liquid asphalt.
 The same aggregate mix will be placed on the shoulders, but with a warm mix asphalt design incorporating Evotherm warm mix modifier.

 The mix is being produced by Jointa Lime, which has a portable plant just off site.
-“All the mix is FAA-approved P401,” says Rob Bach, field and applications engineer-asphalt innovations for MeadWestvaco, which produces Evotherm warm mix additives.
-“Some areas of the runway have 15-in. repairs and fills.
-According to the contract, anything ‘from top of grade can utilize PG64-22 with Evotherm.
-Anything above that to top of grade will utilize PG76-22.’”
+"All the mix is FAA approved P401," says Rob Bach, field and applications engineer-asphalt innovations for MeadWestvaco, which produces Evotherm warm mix additives.
+"Some areas of the runway have 15-in. repairs and fills.
+According to the contract, anything -6" from top of grade can utilize PG64-22 with Evotherm.
+Anything above that to top of grade will utilize PG76-22."

 Egerter with Intercounty adds, “One area is going up 30 in., while other areas only go up 3 in.
 Everything is being leveled up to -3 in., and then a 3-in. top course will be placed.
-The pavements will exhibit a 1.5% pitch from centerline, and shoulder pitch up to 3%.”
+The pavements will exhibit a 1.5 percent pitch from centerline, and shoulder pitch up to 3 percent.”

 Cold mills were used to remove runway surfaces, but due to in-place utilities, dozer and excavators were used to remove asphalt and dirt from the shoulders.
 For the shoulders, reclaimed asphalt pavement (RAP) millings from the runways were placed as a 6-in. subbase, which was topped by 4-in. of macadam plant mix, ¾-in. stone with PG 64-22 oil.
 It was topped by 3 in. of the warm mix asphalt.

-Out of the paver, Intercounty was getting 86% to 88% compaction with its Vogele TP2 screed, and then three Hamm rollers were going to work, an HD+ 140 HF doing breakdown, the HD+ 120 HF as an intermediate, and an HD+ 140 VO doing finish work.
-Target compaction spec is 98% or better on the mat, and 96% on the joint.
+Out of the paver, Intercounty was getting 86 to 88 percent compaction with its Vögele TP2 screed, and then three Hamm rollers were going to work, an HD+ 140 HF doing breakdown, the HD+ 120 HF as an intermediate, and an HD+ 140 VO doing finish work.
+Target compaction spec is 98 percent or better on the mat, and 96 on the joint.